 Another element that I consider even more damaging for my identity is the attempt to confine me in a rigid, closed organisation.
 This proves the inquisitors' inability to understand a horizontal way of life that does not know hierarchies and is based on mutual respect; on the contrary they have individuated leaders and subjects among people who, like us, refuse these concepts.
-Moreover, as the prosecution records state, if you are a woman you can only be the fiancée or partner of the most influential male, or, according to occasional circumstances, his manipulator.
-That a man and woman have a horizontal relationship cannot be understood.
+Moreover, as the prosecution records state, if you are a woman you can only subversive association (article 270bis) they turned to article 416 of the Italian penal code and accused four comrades (Salvatore, Saverio, Cristian and Marina) of forming a 'criminal association' and gave them from 1 to 5 years' suspended sentence.